Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks

-FL is a cooperative learning approach in which multiple collaborators, MVNOs in our case, train an ML model using their private datasets, and then send their trained models to an aggregation entity to build a global model \cite{abouaomar2021globecom, taik2022trans}.
-The aggregation entity returns the global model to all collaborators to immediate utilization or further training.
-Thus, FL will enable MVNOs to build a robust ML resource allocation model while maintaining data privacy since only trained models are shared.
-Indeed, the shared experience will enable the RAN-slicing model to learn from varying scenarios, which makes it more adaptive to environment changes.
-In fact, due to the unbalanced and non-independent and identical distributions (non-i.i.d) of the users across MVNOs, alongside their varying numbers and requirements, FL becomes an attractive solution to build robust models.
+FL is a cooperative learning approach in which multiple collaborators, MVNOs in our case, train an ML model using their private datasets, and then send their trained models to an aggregation entity to build a global model.
+The aggregation entity returns this model to all collaborators for utilization or further training.
+Thus, FL enables MVNOs to build a robust ML resource allocation model while maintaining data privacy since only trained models are shared.
+The shared experience will enable the RAN-slicing model to learn from varying scenarios, which makes it more adaptive to the environment changes.
+In fact, due to the unbalanced and non-independent, and identical distributions (non-i.i.d) of the users across MVNOs, alongside their varying numbers and requirements, FL becomes an attractive solution to build robust models.

-To promote more programmability in the RAN, the open-RAN (O-RAN) architecture can be leveraged \cite{ORAN, chih2020perspective, johnson2022nexran}.
-In fact, the hierarchical RAN intelligent controller (RIC), including non-real-time RIC (non-RT) and near-real-time RIC (near-RT) can be used to manage RAN slicing operations using ML.
-The former handles the heavier RAN tasks, such as running the training process, while the latter performs critical tasks, such as inference and aggregation of ML models in FL.
+To implement a FL-based RAN slicing mechanism with a high level of automation and flexibility, Open RAN (for which the O-RAN alliance has built the O-RAN architecture as the foundation for virtualized RAN on open hardware and cloud \cite{ORAN}) emerges as a revolutionary solution.
+O-RAN relies on openness and intelligence to provide flexible and cost-effective RAN services.
+Openness refers to the disaggregation of the RAN into several independent functions.
+Then, the use of open, standardized, and interoperable interfaces to ensure communication between these RAN functions.
+Thus, the need to use proprietary equipment will be reduced, which leads to more competition among vendors and further innovation.
+Also, O-RAN promotes the use of more intelligence and automation in controlling the RAN operation through RAN intelligent controllers (RICs).
+The RICs leverage the capabilities of ML to manage the RAN resources and components such that it becomes a zero-touch network system.